king1358/bookstore/readme.md

   - Require: .NET 6 or higher, Microsoft Visual Studio
   - Open file "ASP_Book_API.sln" in API_Book -> ASP_Book_API
   - Run(Debug) in IIS Express
+  - Appsetting:
+    - At ConnectionStrings -> database: change <your_server> to server name of database local.
+    - At GHN -> token and shopId: you follow the steps given at: https://api.ghn.vn/home/docs/detail
+    - At PayPal -> username and password: you follow the steps given at: https://developer.paypal.com/api/rest/authentication/